mcfletch/pycraft/README.md

 likely *not* be able to use Switch devices on your local server.

-NOTE: We are running a Geyser Plugin here, it is not yet stable, and you should expect to have to *restart the server*, particularly if a user lets their tablet/device go to sleep while connected to the server.
-This seems to be particularly a problem with the iOS version.

 By default the Geyser plugin will be installed and run from within the Minecraft server.
 If you do not want it to run, you need to pass `--no-bedrock` to the `./run.py` script.